Wednesday: Cultural usage

-In Hindu mythology, Budha is the god of Mercury (planet), mid-week Wednesday, and of Merchants and merchandise.
-According to the Thai solar calendar, the color given with Wednesday is green.
+According to the Thai solar calendar, the color associated with Wednesday is green.

 In the folk rhyme Monday's Child, "Wednesday's child is full of woe".
 In the rhyme Solomon Grundy, Grundy was "married on Wednesday".
 In Winnie the Pooh and the Blustery Day, the disagreeable nature of the weather is attributed to it being "Winds-Day" (a play on Wednesday).
 In Richard Brautigan's In Watermelon Sugar Wednesday is the day when the sun shines grey.
 Wednesday Friday Addams is a member of the fictional family The Addams Family.
 Her name is derived from the idea that Wednesday's child is full of woe.
 Additionally, Wednesday sometimes appears as a character's name in literary works.
 These include Thursday's fictions by Richard James Allen, Wednesday Next from the Thursday Next series by Jasper Fforde and Neil Gaiman's novel American Gods.
 In the 1945 John Steinbeck novel Sweet Thursday, the titular day is preceded by "Lousy Wednesday".

 Wednesday is sometimes informally referred to as "hump day" in North America, a reference to the fact that Wednesday is the middle day—or "hump"—of a typical work week.
 Lillördag, or "little Saturday", is a Nordic tradition of turning Wednesday evening into a small weekend-like celebration.
 Humpday is also a name of a 2009 film.